wlee88/the-movie-db/README.md

 ## Time constraints

 - Testing of smaller components was omitted - so no test coverage for them as of now.
+- No error handling.. should've catered for if there is an API or network issue when retrieving the data.

 ## Room for improvement